reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 >**Note:**
-Invite user, Assign/Unassign internal user to/from the project, change user's role on a project actions can be done for a user with similar and lower role only.
+Invite user, Assign/Unassign internal user to/from the project, change user's role on a project action can be done for a user with a similar and lower role only.